Enhancing Multi-Step Reasoning Abilities of Language Models through Direct Q-Function Optimization

-When $\mathcal{D}$ is composed of pre-generated offline data, we employ importance sampling to reweight the offline data, ensuring that the offline dataset can be used effectively.
-We defer the detailed discussion to Section~\ref{sec:IS}.
-It is worth highlighting that in our formulation of DQO, we consider generating each single token as an action.
-If we consider generating the whole utterance as a single action and set the horizon length $H=1$, then equation~\eqref{eq:online_pi} and equation~\eqref{eq:onlineV} degenerates to the loss used by DQO~\citep{richemond2024offline}.
-This means that DRO can be viewed as a special case of the learning framework of DQO.
+\begin{remark} In our formulation of DQO, we consider generating a single token as an action.
+If we consider generating the whole utterance as a single action and setting the horizon length $H=1$, then equation~\eqref{eq:SACV-rewrite} and~\eqref{eq:SACQ-rewrite} degenerate to the loss used by {DRO}~\citep{richemond2024offline}.
+This means that DRO can be viewed as a special case of the learning framework of DQO. \end{remark}